Citrix Virtual Apps and Desktops

 Various KMS failures can happen during the Microsoft Windows rearm stage.
 The main failures are:

 • The version of Windows installed is not activated using KMS.
-For example, it is using a Multiple Activation Key (MAK).
+For example, it uses a Multiple Activation Key (MAK).

 • Rearm count exceeded.